 1972Archaeology of Knowledge, trans.
 Alan Sheridan Smith, London: Routledge.

 2016 “In this Brexit vote, the poor turned on an elite who ignored them.”
 Guardian, 25 June 2016.
 Accessed 30 March, 2017.
 [URL].

 2007 “Populism as political communication style: An empirical study of political parties’ discourse in Belgium.”
 European Journal of Political Research 46 (3): 319–345.

 2011 “Populist Mobilization: A New Theoretical Approach to Populism.”
 Sociological Theory 29 (2): 75–96.

 Jørgensen, Marianne, and Louise Phillips

-This list is based on CrossRef data as of 17 september 2021.
+This list is based on CrossRef data as of 6 february 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.